SitePen/dgrid/README.md

 ## Tree

 The Tree plugin enables expansion of rows to display children.
-It expects to operate on an OnDemandGrid, whose store is expected to provide a `getChildren(object, options)` method to return the children for each object.
+It expects to operate on a store-backed grid such as an OnDemandGrid, whose store is expected to provide a `getChildren(object, options)` method to return the children for each object.
 Note that for best results, `getChildren` should return results with an `observe` function as well, so that changes to children can also be reflected as they occur.

 The store may also (optionally) provide a `mayHaveChildren(object)` method which returns a boolean indicating whether or not the row can be expanded.

 ## Selector

-TODOC
+Used in conjunction with the Selection mixin, the Selector plugin dedicates a column to the purpose of rendering a selector component, providing alternate means for selecting and deselecting rows in a grid.

+The Selector plugin supports the following additional column definition property:

+* `selectorType`: Specifies the type of selector component to use.
+Defaults to `checkbox`, but `radio` may also be specified, as a more appropriate choice for grids in `single` selection mode.

+Alternatively, the `selectorType` may be specified as the second argument to the Selector function instead of including it within the column definition.

+Note that a Selector column can be used to allow selection even in a grid where `selectionMode` is set to `none`, in which case the controls in the Selector column will be the only means by which a user may select or deselect rows.

 ### Recommendations for the editOn property